 Sausalito, San Francisco (Pier 40) and Angel Island

-Freda B is the flagship for SF Bay Adventures, the Sausalito Chamber of Commerce Small Business of the Year 2013 winner.
+Freda B is the flagship for SF Bay Adventures.
 Freda B is a member: Master Mariners Benevolent Association, Tall Ships America, Passenger Vessel Association, a celebrated partner and accredited vessel during America’s Cup 34, Golden Gate Tall Ship Society, 2X winner of the Master Mariners Regatta, 2nd and 3rd place winner of the Great San Francisco Schooner Race, sweepstakes winner of the Sausalito Lighted Boat Parade.
 Freda B has been seen on the Travel Channel and Eye on the Bay and in Sea Magazine, Latitude 38, Cruising World and Sports Illustrated.

 The legendary East Coast naval architect, Charles Wittholtz designed the schooner, which originally commissioned as the Spirit of St Augustine.
 Treworgy Yachts of Florida built Freda B in steel and she launched in 1991.
 Her traditional gaff rigged design was intended for comfortable offshore passage-making between New England and Key West with well-appointed accommodations.

 Renowned for their grace and elegance, the gaff schooner has inspired artists, poets and sailors for almost two centuries.
 Freda B was called Liberty during many of her eighteen years of service.
 Before she was brought to the Pacific Ocean shores of guests up and down the East Coast enjoyed her stable grace and comfort.

 The transit from Miami, Florida to Sausalito, California was accomplished in two steps; first on the deck of a huge freighter via the Panama Canal, taking only two weeks to arrive in Ensenada, Mexico.
 After which, it took just three days to sail her through the beautiful Golden Gate and to her new home port.